groue/GRDBObjc/README.md

 6. Expose your Objective-C `FMDatabaseQueue` to Swift via the bridging header, so that you can use a genuine GRDB `DatabaseQueue` from Swift.

     **Don't use the FMDB APIs from Swift**: that's not the goal of this library!
-Instead, convert a `FMDatabaseQueue` to GRDB's `DatabaseQueue`, and have you Swift code only use GRDB:
+Instead, convert a `FMDatabaseQueue` to GRDB's `DatabaseQueue`, and make sure Swift code only uses GRDB:

     ```swift
     // Some FMDatabaseQueue exposed to Swift via the bridging header: